wallmarkets/longcv/gernest-bio.md

 PHP+MySQl+HTML+CSS combo.
 I started from there.

 Most materials I was reading were from the w3c website.
-I was  messing around with css and html mostly until when they weren't enogh that is when I tried to learn PHP.
+I was  messing around with css and html mostly until when they weren't enough that is when I tried to learn PHP.
 I was a windows user back then so my text editor was nodepad++.